Home TravelAirlines Air France Business Class, Paris – Dubai B777

 While the red, white and blue striped pouch comes complete with the fairly standard eye mask, ear plugs, tooth brush, mouth wash and comb, the Clarins moisturizer and lip balm are a nice touch – and there’s even a shoe horn.
 Clarins pops up throughout the Air France brand experience, with 20-minute facials provided in the Charles de Gaulle Air France lounges, as well as Clarins cleansing products and cotton pads being provided in the on-board business class toilets.
 Air France shows it’s attention to detail with complimentary slippers and socks, as well as seat-numbered coat hangers waiting for each guest on your seat (alternatively, there’s a coat hook built into you seat if you prefer).

-air france business class amenities kit
+air france business amenities kit

 Entertainment